-NZ - What Happens Post The Lockdown
+NZ – What Happens After The Lockdown

 A lot of people have been asking me lately what I think will happen once New Zealand comes out of lockdown in a little over three weeks.
 I think too many of you flatter me for my crystal ball gazing abilities, but I’m happy to tell you what I think as I have been doing as much reading as I possibly can over the past few weeks on the COVID-19 disease and thinking about how that will impact our economy, our employers and our clients.

 According to a local expert on public health, Professor Michael Baker, New Zealand might be the only western nation to eliminate the virus – no other western nation is on track to do so.
 In Asia, only Taiwan, Singapore, Hong Kong, along with China might.
 It is sobering to note that this virus will infect around 60% of humanity and until a vaccine is developed, manufactured on a scale never seen before and distributed, Prof Baker estimates around 20 million people will die.
 Compare that to SARS when around 760 people died and more recently the Swine Flu which took around 500,000 lives.

 It is going to decimate the global economy.
 I can see countries like South Africa, slip off the economic cliff they have been teetering over in recent years.
 My biggest fear in countries like that is the absolute breakdown of law and order.
 And not just South Africa, but in any country where public institutions are not strong or are not trusted by the societies they serve.
 And where poverty and living day to day is the way the majority of people live in ‘normal’ times.
 It almost doesn’t bear thinking about.